Skip to main content

 2019 Antrum, Holly, ‘Mapping Catalogue – A Film', in 'Verbi-Voco-Visual', Tinted Window magazine, Issue 02.

 2016 Outside Noise, Ed.
 Holly Antrum & Jonathan P Watts (second edition), Edinburgh Sculpture Workshop, Edinburgh

-'Catalogue' (introduction and film screening): Symposium, 'Make Perhaps Sense Out of This Can You', Chelsea College of Arts, Univeristy of the Arts London, 2015.
-Organised by Cobbing, William and Cooper, Rosie and Grandal Montero, Gustavo and Toop, David.
+2015 Presenter: 'Catalogue' (introduction and film screening): Symposium, 'Make Perhaps Sense Out of This Can You', Chelsea College of Arts, University of the Arts London, 2015.